YMancia/Project_Langevin_thermostat/README.md

 2. The module 'utils.py' contains the input and output, the logging and the plotting functions.
 3. The main simulation is contained in the 'Langevin_thermostat.py' module
 4. The output of the simulation is stored in the Output folder
-4. A testing module is also present ('test.py')
+5. A testing module is also present ('test.py')
+6. The folder 'Config_Test' contains a set of test configuration files used for testing the Input function of the simulation

 # Installation